MicrosoftDocs/architecture-center/docs/reference-architectures/SAP/SAP-HANA-on-Azure.md

 ### SAP application on Azure
 The common practice for achieving high availability is through redundancy of critical components.
-In this distributed installation of the SAP application on a SAP HANA database, the base installation is replicated to achieve high availability.
+In this distributed installation of the SAP application on a centralized database, the base installation is replicated to achieve high availability.
 For each layer of the architecture, the high availability design varies depending on the components as follows: